GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     stat ::= 'let|var' { shared } {private} '\n' indent id ':=' expression

 Declares a constant global variable.
-This variable will be initialized once during initialization of script (or each time when script init is manually called).
+This variable is initialized once during initialization of the script (or each time when script init is manually called).

-``shared`` indicates that the constant is to be initialized once, and its memory is shared between multiple instances of daScript context.
+``shared`` indicates that the constant is to be initialized once, and its memory is shared between multiple instances of the daScript context.

 ``private`` indicates that the variable is not visible outside of its module.